Where to Find Philly’s Outstanding Cherry Blossoms

 Trees by Calder’s sundial

 To see the blossoms for free, head to the grounds of Fairmount Park Horticulture Center close to Shofuso.
-You’ll find two parallel tree rows, including two large weeping cherry trees.
+Two parallel tree rows, including two large weeping cherry trees, attract lots of visitors every year, but it’s still one of our top recommendations.
 The gazebo and Alexander Stirling Calder’s sundial make for nice settings for photos.

 West Fairmount Park